Green0318/g.solana-pro/README.md

 During update we check to make sure if the call has been signed by the original signer.
 This is done to ensure others can not modify tracks.

 ## Missing Stuff
-- Update needs a wallet adapter to sign for the update
 - Downloaded tracks need to be set to their appropriate name by getting track metadata from IPFS
 - Vec types need better length control for any production use as this will cause the account to run out of space.